 Benefits of Mutual Fund Direct Business

-- Direct access to mutual fund’s customer services.
 Clearing firms often hold “omnibus” accounts for mutual funds, which means that individual investors officially have accounts with the clearing firm, not the mutual fund.
 In such cases, investors — and their advisors — usually don’t have access to a mutual fund’s customer services.
-By using direct business, which establishes a unique account at a mutual fund for each investor, brokerage firms secure access to that fund’s customer service for the investor and advisor.
+Direct trading, which establishes an individual account at a mutual fund for each investor, gives the broker-dealer secure access to that fund’s customer service for the investor and advisor.

-- Tax reporting responsibility.
-The mutual fund generates and sends out tax statements, which means that the brokerage does not have to pay the per-mailing fee charged by a clearing firm.
+The fund company generates and sends out tax statements, which means that the broker-dealer does not have to pay the per-mailing fee charged by a clearing firm.

-- Simplicity for advisors.
-Direct business allows advisors to set up accounts directly with mutual funds and thus bypass the extra steps involved in setting up an account with a clearing firm.
-This is especially helpful when establishing smaller and simpler mutual fund accounts.
+Direct trading allows advisors to set up accounts directly with mutual funds and thus bypass the extra steps involved in setting up an account with a clearing firm, which is especially helpful when establishing smaller and simpler mutual fund accounts.

-- Less ongoing cost.
 Committing to a clearing firm for mutual fund processing means committing to their fee hikes or the expense (and hassle) of switching providers.

-Costs of Mutual Fund Direct BusinessThe central cost for firms using mutual fund direct business is a platform and a back office system that carries out functions normally done by clearing firms.
-They need, in other words, to have a system – or, in today’s world of cloud computing, subscribe to a hosted service – that does the following:
+The central cost of direct business to broker-dealers is a technology platform and a back-office system that carries out functions customarily done by clearing firms.
+They need, in other words, to utilize a financial technology solution that does the following:

-- Interfaces with different mutual funds.
+- Interfaces with multiple mutual fund companies.